-You can claim a coverage exemption if your gross income is less than your filing threshold.
-To claim this coverage exemption, you must first figure your gross income.
+You can claim a hardship exemption if your gross income is below your filing threshold.
+To claim this hardship exemption, you must first figure your gross income.
 Then compare your gross income to the filing threshold that applies to you based on your filing status.
 See Filing Thresholds For Most People, earlier.
-If your gross income is less than your filing threshold, check the box labeled "yes."
+If your gross income is below your filing threshold, check the box labeled "ves."